 The MINGA program will connect each mentor with a mentee via email before the new semester begins.
-We 'match' mentors and mentees in July and September for the coming winter semester and January and March for the following summer semester.
+We 'match' mentors and mentees usually in July and September for the coming winter semester and January and March for the following summer semester.

-Important: To join the program, you always apply for the semester the current call is about - applications from past semesters are not considered (this applies to both mentees and mentors)!
+Important: To join the program, you always apply for the upcoming semester the current call is about - applications from past semesters are not considered (this applies to both mentees and mentors)!

 MINGA is a great opportunity for students who would like to volunteer to be mentors!
 Mentors will make international contacts and friends, practice their foreign language skills and gain valuable cross-cultural communication skills.

 The faculty as well as the university offer events with all important information for international students coming to TUM.
 The role of a mentor is to complement this offer by being one of the first contact persons here in Munich.
 Before the arrival, a mentor can already answer first questions and in Munich, a mentor can assist his/her mentee in university matters as well as spending their free time together.
 Being a mentor should not be seen as a full-time commitment but it should simply facilitate the mentee's arrival in a new country.